Updated August 16, 2023

 Cell Reference in Excel

-Cell Reference in excel is the way to represent the identity and the location of any cell with the help of combining Column Name and Row Number on a worksheet.
-For example, if we say cell B10 then it expands as Column B and 10th Row.
-Similarly, we can define or declare cell reference to any position in the worksheet.
-We can also activate R1C1 from Excel Options which is another way for cell reference, where R1 is Row1 and C1 is Column1.
+Cell Reference in Excel is the way to represent the identity and the location of any cell with the help of combining Column Names and Row Numbers on a worksheet.
+For example, if we say cell B10, then it expands as Column B and 10th Row.
+Similarly, we can define or declare cell references to any position in the worksheet.
+We can also activate R1C1 from Excel Options, another cell reference method, where R1 is Row1 and C1 is Column1.

 Types of Cell Reference in Excel

 We have three different types of Cell References in Excel –

 - Absolute Cell Reference in Excel